Kung Fury: Filming

 Due to a limited budget, Sandberg shot the majority of the film at his office in Umeå, Sweden, using digital effects to replicate the streets of Miami.
 As he could only afford one police uniform during the production of the trailer, he filmed the police precinct scene by shooting each extra separately and compositing them in the scene.
 The single-shot scene where Kung Fury dispatches dozens of Nazi soldiers was achieved by combining the primary take of Sandberg's moves with over 60 takes of individual extras attacking him.

 On 30 July 2014, Sandberg announced that he and his crew had begun filming new footage, with the 30 backers who pledged to be in the film as extras.
 Filming was also done in Stockholm for additional scenes and stunts.
 For the scene with Barbarianna riding a giant wolf, Sandberg used stock footage of a black wolf from the website GreenScreen Animals, as sourcing a real wolf was impossible in Sweden.
 Miniatures were used in Kung Fury's fight scenes involving the arcade machine robot and the Red Ninja.
 The animated "Heaven" sequence was produced by French video game developer Old Skull Games.

 In keeping with the film's '80s theme, the visual effects artists softened the film clarity and added videotape wear effects to give the illusion of it being a worn VHS copy being played on an old VCR.
 One instance of this effect is in the scene where the Viking Babe Katana summons Thor.
 The scene was in the trailer with Joanna Häggblom originally as Katana, but because Häggblom was replaced by Helene Ahlson for the actual film, visual scratches and distortion effects were added to the scene to mask the cast change.

 Music

 The soundtrack score was composed by Swedish synthwave musicians Mitch Murder and Lost Years, with additional music by Patrik Öberg, Christoffer Ling, Highway Superstar, and Betamaxx.
 The official soundtrack album was released on vinyl record on 8 July 2015.
+Mitch Murder and Jörgen Elofsson also co wrote the original song "True Survivor" for the film, which was performed by David Hasselhoff.

 Release

 The film made its debut at the 2015 Cannes Film Festival and premiered on YouTube, Steam, SVT2 in Sweden, and the El Rey Network in the United States, on 28 May 2015.
 By 1 June, the film had received over 10 million views on YouTube.
-As of 31 December 2023, the video has scored over 37 million views on YouTube.
+As of 31 December 2023, the video has scored over 39 million views on YouTube.
 The film has also been made available on VoD platforms through a distribution deal with Under the Milky Way.